On Campus Employment

 F-1 students who are maintaining status may engage in on-campus employment.
 Employment is limited to no more than 20 hours per week while school is in session and 40 hours per week during vacation periods.

 You can look for an on-campus job by going to different departments to ask if they have a student help position available.
-Some departments you may want to try include the Bookstore, Einstein Cafe, the Institute of Culinary Arts - FOC 21, Library, Maintenance & Grounds, the Academic Success Center, or check with an instructor.
+Some departments you may want to try include the Bookstore, Einstein Cafe, the Institute of Culinary Arts - FOC 21, Library, Maintenance & Grounds, the Learning and Tutoring Center, or check with an instructor.

 Off Campus Employment

 Unfortunately, working off-campus is very limited for students in F-1 status.
 However, there are some guidelines for practical training and severe economic work authorization that you can read to see if you qualify.
 Please contact International Student Services for more information.

 Students in F-1 status who have an unforeseen change in their economic situation such as substantial fluctuations in the value of currency or exchange rate, unexpected changes in the financial condition of the student’s source of support, medical bills, or other substantial and unexpected expenses, and who have maintained status for three consecutive quarters and are in good academic standing, may potentially be eligible for severe economic hardship work authorization.
 If approved by USCIS, this authorization allows students to work off-campus for a maximum of 20 hours per week (part-time work) while school is in session, and a maximum of 40 hours per week (full-time work) while school is on vacation or break.
 Severe economic hardship work authorization can be potentially issued for a maximum of one-year or until the end of your studies, whichever comes first.
 It does not affect your ability to apply for optional practical training or subtract from the employment time.
 Students should make a good faith effort to locate employment on-campus before applying for off-campus employment.